-The Bracebridge Dinner (Season 2, Episode 10): When Loralei and Sookie host a big dinner at the Inn, the whole town’s invited…including Jess.
+When Lorelai and Sookie host a big dinner at the Inn, the whole town’s invited…including Jess.
 After Dean and his turtleneck sweater take off on a romantic carriage ride with his little sister, Rory thinks she’s stuck riding in a carriage for one.
 Until she gets an argumentative hop-on in the form of Jess Mariano.
 As everyone knows, carriage-rides are the perfect place to answer weird, kind-of-insulting questions about your relationship.
 As they ride through town, Jess asks what Dean and Rory talk about.
 Her answer—“Everything.
 Tons of stuff.
 Whatever.”—pretty much spells the beginning of the end for her relationship with Dean.

-Loralei’s Graduation Day (Season 2, Episode 21): Jess calls Rory all the way from New York City, where he’s been living in exile after what we’ll refer to as The Ice Cream Incident.
+Jess calls Rory all the way from New York City, where he’s been living in exile after what we’ll refer to as The Ice Cream Incident.
 He tells Rory he’s been hanging out in Washington Square Park, which is cooler than Central Park—“it’s the one where David Lee Roth got busted.”
-In a very non-Rory moment of adventurous abandon, Rory takes the bus to New York on the morning of Loralei’s graduation.
+In a very non-Rory moment of adventurous abandon, Rory takes the bus to New York on the morning of Lorelai’s graduation.
 Luckily for her, Jess is reading a book right beside a sign that says “Washington Square Park,” so they end up getting hot dogs from a stand and going to a record store.
 Again, Jess knows how to plan a date.
 Who could possibly turn down hot dogs and records?
-Rory doesn’t get back in time for Loralei’s graduation (which is her loss, because Sookie made a cake filled with 2 pounds of chocolate covered espresso beans), but spending the day with Jess was, in my opinion, totally worth it.
+Rory doesn’t get back in time for Lorelai’s graduation (which is her loss, because Sookie made a cake filled with 2 pounds of chocolate covered espresso beans), but spending the day with Jess was, in my opinion, totally worth it.

 This is my favorite Gilmore Girls episode of all time.
 Of all time!
 Stars Hollow has a 24 hour dance marathon because of course they do.
-There’s a lot going on in this episode--there’s Kirk being crazy and Taylor being weird and Sookie and Jackson having a fight—but most importantly, there’s Jess in the bleachers staring at Rory while creepily making out with his girlfriend.
+There’s a lot going on in this episode–there’s Kirk being crazy and Taylor being weird and Sookie and Jackson having a fight—but most importantly, there’s Jess in the bleachers staring at Rory while creepily making out with his girlfriend.
 Eventually, Dean figures out what’s going on and removes himself from the picture.
 Not a moment too soon, if you ask me.
 When Jess finds Rory crying on the bridge, he asks her if she’s definitely broken up with Dean and then says, “I have to go take care of something now.”
 Because when you’re Jess Mariano, that’s how you break up with your weird girlfriend named Shane.
 You just “take care of something.”
 I really hope he didn’t murder her.